phpbb/documentation/development/extensions/tutorial_basics.rst

 These tutorial pages are based on phpBB's `Acme Demo <https://github.com/phpbb/phpbb-ext-acme-demo>`_ extension.
-This simple extension demonstrates many common features of an extension, including using a front-controller page, modifying phpBB through core events and template events, modifying the database using migrations, and installing an ACP module with configuration settings.
+This simple extension demonstrates many common features of an extension, including using a front-controller page, modifying phpBB through core events and template events, modifying the database using migrations, and setting up an ACP module for configuration settings.

 This tutorial covers the basic creation of extensions: